bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `2ND ENTER` (SHOW)            | ![](images/date/dz/zoneddatetime-raw-3.png)  | ![](images/date/dz/zoneddatetime-str-3.png) |

-ZonedDateTime objects with a UTC offset of +00:00 are special, and it is useful to display them slightly differently.
+ZonedDateTime objects with a UTC offset of +00:00 are special, and it is useful to display them using the `Z` notation for their timezone.
 Here is how the date 2024-03-14 22:36:00 UTC is entered and displayed:

 | **Keys**                      | **MODE `{..}`**                                  | **MODE `".."`**                   |
 | -------------------------     | ---------------------                            | -----------------                 |